 For information about the various options, see the following section.

-- Select each field or text title to edit the element, as required.
+- Select a field or text title to edit it as required.
 For information about the various options, see the following section.

-- When editing a personal citation style that was a duplicate of another style, you can revert your style back to the one that your duplicated: select Options > Revert to original and select Yes in the confirmation dialog box.
+- When editing a personal citation style that was a duplicate of another style, you can revert to the original style: select Options > Revert to original and select Yes.

 - If you are editing an out-of-the-box style or a style shared with you, select Save a Copy to save your changes as a new personal style.
 If you are editing a personal style, select Save to save your changes.